chn-lee-yumi/MaterialSearch/README_EN.md

 ### Deployment via Source Code

-First, install the Python environment and then download the code from this repository.
+First, install the Python environment (version 3.9 or higher) and then download the code from this repository.

 Note that the first run will automatically download the models.
 The download speed may be slow, so please be patient.
 If the network is poor, the model download may fail.
 In that case, simply rerun the program.

 1. Install the dependencies before first use: `pip install -U -r requirements.txt`.
 For Windows systems, use `requirements_windows.txt` instead, or you can double-click on `install.bat`.
 2. Start the program: `python main.py`.
 For Windows systems, you can double-click on `run.bat`.

+Note: The `requirements.txt` uses the CPU versions of `torch` and `faiss`.
+If you wish to enable GPU acceleration, please adjust the settings accordingly.

 If you encounter any issues with the version dependencies in `requirements.txt` (for example, if a library version is too new and causes errors), please provide feedback by opening an issue.
 I will add version range restrictions.